-The variations, including causes, preventions, and responses from Use Case 2 also apply to Use Case 3.
+The variations, including causes, preventions, and responses from Use Case 2, also apply to Use Case 3.

 Example 1.
-Vendor advance warning:
+Vendor advance warning

-On April 28, 2016, OpenSSL project team announced a new software release with fixes for several 'high' severity security defects that was made available on May 3rd, 2016.
-The users and downstream vendors had five days to plan and prepare for taking response measures, thus minimizing the preparation time required for the responders.
+On April 28, 2016, the OpenSSL project team announced a new software release with fixes for several 'high' severity security defects that would be made available on May 3rd, 2016.15 The users and downstream vendors had five days to plan and prepare for taking response measures, thus minimizing the preparation time required for the responders.

 Example 2.
-Vendor expected cadence:
+Vendor expected cadence

-Oracle published Critical Patch Update Advisories on a pre-determined quarterly schedule.
-According to Oracle8, a pre-release announcement is also published five days prior to each Critical Patch Update release with a summary of affected products and risks.
+Oracle publishes Critical Patch Update Advisories on a pre-determined quarterly schedule.
+16 A pre-release announcement is also published five days prior to each Critical Patch Update release with a summary of affected products and risks.
 This notification serves as a trigger to initiate a customer's patching procedure.

 Example 3.
-Researcher advance warning:
+Researcher advance warning